It's almost time to

-- Make-up makeover?
-Perfect for brushes to lipsticks.
+- Make-up: Perfect for brushes or lipsticks.

 How do you re-use your Keap candleholder?
 Share a photo with us via email (TheLab@KeapBK.com) and we'll send you $10 store credit!